auth0/docs/articles/clients/index.md

 You can use this data to extract information like the number of active users for an application or the number of failed authentication attempts.

 ::: panel-info Export Auth0 logs
 If you use a third-party application for log management, like Sumo Logic, Splunk or Loggly, you can use Auth0 Extensions to export your logs there.
-For more details on the extensions and how to configure them refer to: [Extensions](/extensions).
+For details on the available extensions and how to configure them refer to: [Extensions](/extensions).
 :::